 Direct challenge, Context: Home Visit

 You are making your first visit to a family’s home where two children have been referred to children’s services.
 As you approach the house, the mother and father appear in the front garden and stop you from coming to their door.
 They do not look happy, both have an aggressive tone and demand to know who you are.
 When you tell them you’re a social worker the father starts shouting at you, “What’s your name?
-How old are you?
 Have you got kids?”
-The mother states, “You don’t look old enough to be a social worker, what do you know about children?
+The mother states, “You don’t look like a social worker, what do you know about children?
 Who do you think you are coming to my house to try and take my kids away?”

 - Feel nervous about how you’re going to answer their questions without upsetting them even more.
 You consider coming back another time.